Sparen/ReitOS/CONTRIBUTING.md

 ## Core Library
 The Core Library is the intermediary between libraries, the package, and Applications.

 The `Mouse_OnWindow` function determines if mouse is currently on the provided Window object.
 This means that given the render order of all existing windows, it returns true if the mouse is on the provided Window object AND the part of the Window object in question is visible (i.e. not covered by another Window Object).
-(COMPLICATED LAYERING PART TO BE IMPLEMENTED LATER)

 ## Windowing Library
 The Windowing Library is a key library that creates and handles Window Objects.
 Window Objects are tied to Applications and have a variety of fields, such as their x and y coordinates (top left of the header), their height and width (height does not include 32 pixel header), their components (things rendered onto the window), and more.